fbdo/site/content/posts/scalability-and-high-availability-rules.md

 Be aware of implicit locks and explicit ones.

-Types of locks: implicit, explicit, row, page, extent, table, database Monitor your database to check if the correct lock is being deployed Employ read-only database nodes, denormalize and split databases.
+Types of locks: implicit, explicit, row, page, extent, table, database.

+Monitor your database to check if the correct lock is being deployed.

+Employ read-only database nodes, denormalize and split databases.

 ### Don't use multiphase commits (High-2)